hopegipson/Dueling_Defenders/README.md

 An API key is required to use this application, and is to be stored in an environmental variable before usage.

  Access <a href="https://www.superheroapi.com/" /> this API </a>  and sign up for a key/access-token, this key is free as of this release.

-After you have your key, type these lines into your terminal to assign the environmental variable.
-Replace 'value' with your key number.
-Ex, export API_KEY=12345.

-                            export API_KEY=value

-                            ruby -e 'p ENV["API_KEY"]'

-Important your environmental variable API_KEY must be named the same as referenced in line 3 of APIService class.
+Create a .env file and API_KEY=YOUR_API_KEY_HERE replace YOUR_API_KEY_HERE with the API key you retrieve from the superhero API.

 ## Development